 Inhibiting damage repair

-The PARP (Poly ADP-ribose polymerase) protein repairs single strand breaks in DNA, which if unrepaired can lead to double strand breaks.1 Some cancers, such as those caused by BRCA mutations (including breast, ovarian, prostate and pancreatic cancers)2 cannot repair double strand breaks and rely on PARP to repair single strand breaks.1 Blocking PARP can force single strand breaks to become double strand breaks, and as there is no reliable system left to repair them, they accumulate and the cancer cell dies.1
+The PARP (Poly ADP-ribose polymerase) protein repairs single breaks in DNA, which if unrepaired can lead to double strand breaks.1 Some cancers, such as those cause by BRCA mutations (including breast, ovarian, prostate and pancreatic cancer).2 cannot repair double strand breaks and rely on PARP to repair single strand breaks.1 Blocking PARP can force single strand breaks, and as there is no reliable system left to repair them, they accumulate and the cancer cell dies.1

 Blocking cell growth and replication